hasthamalp/learn-coding/README.md

 # Getting Stared

-1.Fork these repo
+1. Fork these repo

 2. Choose your favourite program from the folder

 3. Create file with a name and add Program(example: `file_name.py`)

-4.create a pull request(PR)(make sure that PR contain title and description about the PR)
+4. create a pull request(PR)(make sure that PR contain title and description about the PR)

 5. wait for the acceptance